DelevoXDG/FlashcardMaster/docs/srs.md

 	- i.e. `FlashcardAnswers` to track the number of flashcards answered correctly, the total number of flashcards attempted, and calculate correctness rates.

 ## 3. Functionalities
+The list of base functionalities that can be expanded in the future.

 ### 3.1.
 Collection Management
 The Collection Management module is responsible for managing flashcard decks.
 It includes the following functionalities: